datalad-handbook/book/docs/intro/narrative.rst

 .. only:: latex

-   .. findoutmore:: Information on further commands
+   .. findoutmore:: For curious minds

        Sections like this contain content that goes beyond the basics necessary to complete a challenge.